-- 3.2.9.2 Traffic lanes.
-The lanes that are marked on the running surface of the bridge and are normally used by traffic. - 3.2.9.3 Notional lanes.
+3.2.9.2 Traffic lanes.
+The lanes that are marked on the running surface of the bridge and are normally used by traffic.

+3.2.9.3 Notional lanes.
 The notional parts of the carriageway used solely for the purposes of applying the specified live loads.
-The notional lane width shall be measured in a direction at right angles to the line of the raised kerbs, lane marks or edge marking. - 3.2.9.3.1 Carriageway widths of 5.00m or more.
+The notional lane width shall be measured in a direction at right angles to the line of the raised kerbs, lane markers or edge marking.

+3.2.9.3.1 Carriageway widths of 5.00m or more.
 Notional lanes shall be taken to be not less than 2.50m wide.
 Where the number of notional lanes exceeds two, their individual widths should be not more than 3.65m.
-The carriage way shall be divided into an integral number of notional lanes having equal widths as follows:
+The carriageway shall be divided into an integral number of notional lanes have equal widths as follows:

-Carriageway width m Number of notional lanes
+Number of notional lanes